 Over the few last years, we have been involved in a large number of investigations into alleged abuses of a dominant position.
 Relevant cases we have worked on concern allegations of: refusal to supply and excessive pricing of an input for the production of active pharmaceutical ingredients (API), refusal to supply spare parts and maintenance services for elevators, excessive airport charges, foreclosure and discrimination in the mobile telecoms sector, and exclusive contracts in the TV market.

 If your company needs advice for assessing whether one of your business practices or the behavior of your competitors may be in breach of Article 102, contact us.

-The Italian Competition Authority (ICA) has started an investigation into Enel to ascertain whether certain practices by Enel could distort the competitive dynamics resulting from the full liberalisation of the market.
-More specifically, Enel, as the only vertically integrated operator, has allegedly leveraged on its upstream operations to foreclose competitors from the downstream market.
-Lear […] Read more
+The Italian Competition Authority started an investigation into Enel to ascertain whether certain practices by Enel could distort the competitive dynamics resulting from the full liberalisation of the market.
+Enel, as the only vertically integrated operator, allegedly leveraged on its upstream operations to foreclose competitors from the downstream market.
+Lear developed an analysis aimed at […] Read more